 On Sept.
-23, 2017, the Occupational Safety and Health Administration (OSHA) will begin enforcement of its new crystalline silica standard that applies to the construction industry.
+23, 2017, the Occupational Safety and Health Administration (OSHA) began enforcing of its new crystalline silica standard that applies to the construction industry.

 The new rule is designed to curb lung cancer, silicosis, chronic obstructive pulmonary disease and kidney disease in workers by limiting their exposure to respirable crystalline silica.
 The rule is comprised of two standards, one for construction and one for general industry and maritime.